vives-project-xp/Lannootree/Lannootree_server/README.md

 ## Uploader-api

 This is an API that allows users to upload images to a specified MQTT broker.
-It uses the express and mqtt libraries to create an API endpoint and connect to the MQTT broker.
+It uses the express and MQTT libraries to create an API endpoint and connect to the MQTT broker.
 The API uses dotenv to load environment variables from a .env file, which is used to configure the MQTT connection.
 The API also uses the body-parser library to parse the body of incoming requests, allowing it to access the files being uploaded.
 When a user uploads an image, the API publishes the image to the MQTT broker, which can then be accessed by other applications.

 ## Deploy all containers